Singapore, Michigan

 Singapore is a ghost town in Michigan, United States.
 It was a casualty of erosion after the surrounding woods were deforested—exacerbated by the need for lumber to rebuild several Midwestern cities and towns ravaged by fires in 1871.
-Its ruins now lie buried beneath the sand dunes of the Lake Michigan shoreline at the mouth of the Kalamazoo River in Saugatuck Township, near the cities of Saugatuck and Douglas in Allegan County.
+Its ruins are now buried beneath the sand dunes of the Lake Michigan shoreline at the mouth of the Kalamazoo River in Saugatuck Township, near the cities of Saugatuck and Douglas in Allegan County.

-It was founded in 1836 by New York land speculator Oshea Wilder, who was hoping to build a port town to rival Chicago and Milwaukee.
-At its height, the town boasted of three mills, two hotels, several general stores, and a bank, and was home to Michigan's first schoolhouse.
+It was founded in 1836 by New York land speculator Oshea Wilder, who hoped to build a port town to rival Chicago and Milwaukee.
+At its height, the town boasted three mills, two hotels, several general stores, and a bank and was home to Michigan's first schoolhouse.
 In total, the town consisted of 23 buildings and two sawmills.

 Bank scandal

 In 1838, two short-lived "wildcat" banks were established in Allegan County: the Bank of Allegan and the Bank of Singapore.
-They both issued their own banknotes and were required to hold enough hard currency (specie) to cover at least 1/3 of the circulating banknotes.
+Both issued their own banknotes and were required to hold enough hard currency (specie) to cover at least one-third of the circulating banknotes.
 However, neither Singapore nor Allegan was at that level.

-By 1838, over $50,000 in Singapore notes had been placed in circulation.
+By 1838, over $50,000 in Singapore notes had circulated.
 Shortly after the Civil War, Singapore and many other Michigan banks were involved in a bank scandal.
-Inspectors required them to produce the specie to support their notes and when they were unable to do so they were dissolved.
+Inspectors required them to produce the specie to support their notes, and when they could not do so, they were dissolved.

-From time to time collectors come across notes issued by the Singapore Bank.
-There are a few known full sheets of the notes before they were cut into individual notes, sometimes signed and sometimes unsigned by the bank president or authorized personnel at the time.
+Occasionally, collectors come across notes issued by the Bank of Singapore.
+There are a few known full sheets before they were cut into individual notes, sometimes signed and sometimes unsigned by the bank president or authorized personnel at the time.

 40-day blizzard

-The 40-Day Blizzard of 1842 might very well have wiped out the people of Singapore, had it not been for the shipwreck of the Milwaukie just off its shore.
-The food with which that ship was stocked nourished the people of Singapore until the blizzard blew over.
+The 40-Day Blizzard of 1842 might have wiped out the people of Singapore had it not been for the shipwreck of the Milwaukie, laden with barrelled flour, just off its shore.
+Several barrels washed ashore and fed the people of Singapore until the blizzard blew over.

 Change of ownership

 Wilder deserted the town in 1846, moving back to Calhoun County.
 James Carter of New York bought out Wilder's interest in the town and moved there to oversee his investment.
 It was only two years after that that Carter sold the town to his brother, Artemas, and Francis B. Stockbridge.
 Artemas was more innovative than his brother, and very soon after arriving, he and Stockbridge built the first three-masted schooner on Lake Michigan, dubbed the Octavia, to carry lumber from Singapore to Chicago.
-Carter was bought out by Stockbridge in 1850 and the decade proved to be one of prosperity for Stockbridge and the town, which boasted a population of several hundred people by 1871.
+Carter was bought out by Stockbridge in 1850, and the decade proved to be one of prosperity for Stockbridge and the town, which boasted a population of several hundred people by 1871.